globe

 We’re here to support you

-With Dip-Tech and Ferro, architects get the guidance they need to create a building façade design that’s both highly attractive as well as meets functional requirements.
-Their architectural team has advised on bird-safe projects around the world, providing support, ideas, and practical solutions for architects who are rehabilitating old buildings or designing for new construction.
-Furthermore, in cooperation with the American Bird Conservancy, Dip-Tech and Ferro offer a complete catalog of bird-safe patterns for general use.
+Vibrantz offers architects the guidance they need to create a building façade design that’s both highly attractive as well as meets functional requirements.
+Their architectural team has advised on bird-safe projects worldwide, providing support, ideas, and practical solutions for architects who are rehabilitating old buildings or designing for new construction.
+Furthermore, in cooperation with the American Bird Conservancy, Vibrantz offers a complete catalog of bird-safe patterns for general use.

-Want to know more about Dip-Tech & Ferro bird-safe solutions?
+Want to know more about our bird-safe solutions?
 Click here